lucashadfield/lucashadfield.github.io/_posts/2021-10-23-colab-sync.markdown

 date:   2021-10-23 12:00:00 +1100
 ---

-This post goes through how to set up a one-way sync of a local python package to a Google Colab instance using `cloudflared`, `lsyncd` and some jupyter magic.
+This post goes through how to set up a one-way sync of a local python package to a Google Colab instance using `cloudflared`, `lsyncd` and some jupyter `magic`.
 This allows you to work on a package locally in your IDE of choice and have it automatically stay in sync with the version imported into your notebook.
 Within a couple of seconds of making a change locally, your changes are auto-reloaded into your running notebook without having to re-import anything.
 This example is focusing on using a python package but that's not a requirement.
 Ultimately we're just syncing a local directory to a remote one so this could be used in various ways, eg. syncing config files that you want your notebook code to pick up.